sensu/sensu-chef/TESTING.md

 ## Testing the cookbook

 This cookbook has tests in the source repository.
-To run the tests:
+To run the tests, first install the required gems:

 ```
 git clone git://github.com/sensu/sensu-chef.git